Careers360 Logo

 • Go through the AOR exam syllabus PDF and the previous year's question papers for the AOR exam.
 The question papers will give you a fair idea of the nature of the questions asked in the examination.

 • Watch the AOR exam preparation videos provided by the Supreme Court of India.
-These videos are available free of cost on Youtube.
+These videos are available free of cost on YouTube.

 • Refer to the leading cases provided by the Supreme Court of India for Paper 4.

 • Work on your writing and time management skills.
-The AOR exam will have descriptive-type questions which the candidates have to answer within the stipulated time.
+The AOR exam will have descriptive-type questions that the candidates have to answer within the stipulated time.
 Advocates should also work on their presentation skills and the structure of their answers.

 Also, check - Difference between Lawyer and Advocate